sindresorhus/semver-regex/readme.md

 //=> ['1.0.0', '2.1.3']
 ```

-**Note:** For versions coming from user-input, it's up to you to truncate the string to a sensible length to prevent abuse.
+**Note:** For versions coming from user-input, you are recommended to truncate the string to a sensible length to prevent abuse.
 For example, 100 length.

 ## Related